Battle of Cochin: First assault

+Portuguese naval and battle standard featuring the Cross of Christ.

 Duarte Pacheco did not have to wait long before the massive army of the Zamorin of Calicut appeared at Kumbalam ford.
 The army is said to have moved in and deployed their positions on the banks during the night, without anyone quite seeing them until the dawn of 31 March (Palm Sunday).

-The sudden sight, in the early morning light, of the Zamorin's massive army of 84,000 on the banks, already arrayed, in their magnificent arms with flags flying, and guns in position, was a startling sight to the defenders.
+In the early morning, Zamorin's massive army of 84,000 was a startling sight to the defenders.
+The army was already on the banks, arrayed, with flags flying, and guns in position.
 The intimidating blare of the trumpets and war cries of such a massive army was too much for some of the defenders to bear.
 The final act in this terrifying prelude was the sudden appearance of the Calicut fleet, 160 armed ships, behind the strait's bend.

 Nerves cracked before this display.
 Some Cochinese boats started sneaking away, others followed, and soon mass panic set in.
 The Cochinese boats, with their 500 Nairs, were soon all fleeing back to Cochin.
 Only the three anchored ships, with 90 or so Portuguese (plus two Cochinese officials) remained to face the Zamorin's army and fleet.

 For Duarte Pacheco, the most immediate worry was the five Venetian guns on the shore.
 Most of the Indian guns were said to have about the 'range and strength of an arm-thrown stone', which posed little threat to the cotton-reinforced ships.
 But the Venetian guns could sink them at distance.
 Pacheco directed all his fire immediately upon those guns, scattering the battery crews, and kept intermittent fire focused on them to prevent them reforming.
 Fire was also directed at Calicut hatchet-crews which had ventured into the ford to attempt to chop down the ford-blocking stockade.